clbx/Cosmic/README.md

 Cosmic is the Senior Project for Clay Buxton (@clbx) and Kevin Carman (@carmank) at Elizabethtown College.
 All academically required reports and documentation is in the ``/doc`` folder.

+Special thanks to @Gwarks, who did a lot of base work on the graphics.

 ----

 ## Documentation